-- 15.1 East Lothian Council, acting on the advice of the museum's professional staff, if any, may take a decision to return human remains, objects or specimens to a country or people of origin (unless covered by the 'Guidance for the care of human remains in Scottish museum collections' published by MGS in 2011).
-The museum will take such decisions on a case by case basis; within its legal position and taking into account all ethical implications and available guidance.
-This will mean that the procedures described in 13a-13d, 13g and 13o below will be followed but the remaining procedures are not appropriate. - 15.2 The museum's governing body, acting on the advice of the museum's professional staff, if any, may take a decision to return human remains (unless covered by the 'Guidance for the Care of Human Remains in Scottish Museums" issued by MGS in 2011), objects or specimens to a country or people of origin.
-The museum will take such decisions on a case by case basis; within its legal position and taking into account all ethical implications and available guidance.
-This will mean that the procedures described in 16.1-5 will be followed but the remaining procedures are not appropriate. - 15.3 The disposal of human remains from museums in Scotland will follow the guidelines in the 'Guidance for the Care of Human Remains in Scottish Museums' issued by Museums Galleries Scotland in 2011.
+- The museum's governing body, acting on the advice of the museum's professional staff, if any, may take a decision to return human remains (unless covered by the 'Guidance for the Care of Human Remains in Scottish Museums" issued by MGS in 2011), objects or specimens to a country or people of origin.
+The museum will take such decisions on a case-by-case basis; within its legal position and taking into account all ethical implications and available guidance.
+This will mean that the procedures described in 16.1-5 will be followed but the remaining procedures are not appropriate. - 15.2 The disposal of human remains from museums in Scotland will follow the guidelines in the 'Guidance for the Care of Human Remains in Scottish Museums' issued by Museums Galleries Scotland in 2011.